 “Pursuant to the Wrongful Death Act, an estate in the name of the party that died as a result of the wrongful act of another must be filed within its specific time period.”

 If you don’t file your claim within that specific time period, you risk losing your right to be compensated.
-(The best way to determine the statue of limitations for your potential claim is to speak with an attorney from our office.)
+(The best way to determine the statute of limitations for your potential claim is to speak with an attorney from our office.)

 Under Indiana law, the types of compensation that may be recovered from a wrongful death lawsuit depend upon whether the decedent is (1) an adult with a spouse or dependents; (2) an unmarried adult without dependents; or (3) a minor child.